rurreac/slider/README.md

 Slider only creates and uses [Ed25519](https://ed25519.cr.yp.to/) keys.

 ##### `S_ALIGN_CONSOLE_SHELL`:
-When set to `true`, positions console shells at (0,0) coordinates.
-This can help with terminal rendering consistency when using the interactive console shell feature.
+When set to `true`, positions console shells at coordinates (0,0).
+Might be more visually appealing to some.

-##### `S_ALT_SHELL`:
-When set to `true`, uses an alternate shell implementation.
-This may be useful for compatibility with different terminal environments or specific shell requirements.

-##### `S_EXEC_PTY`:
-When set to `true`, requests a PTY for command execution.
-This affects how commands are executed remotely and can be useful for commands that require terminal interaction.

-##### `S_ENV_CLOSER`:
-When set to `true`, closes environment variables after use.
-This can help with cleanup and resource management in certain scenarios.

 ### Server Flags Overview